Ann Marsh

-Ann Marsh (born June 30, 1971) is an American fencer.
+Ann Elizabeth Marsh (born June 30, 1971) is an American fencer.
 She competed at the 1992, 1996 and 2000 Summer Olympics.
 She won a bronze medal in the team foil event at the 2001 World Fencing Championships.

 She fenced for the Columbia Lions fencing team.
 She graduated from Columbia University in 1994 and works as a physician in private practice.